Cross-correlation between $Planck$ CMB lensing potential and galaxy catalogues from HELP: Introduction

-In this paper, we present the first study of cross-correlation between \textit{Planck} CMB lensing potential \citep{Planck2020VIII} and galaxy catalogues from Herschel Extragalactic Legacy Project (HELP; \citeauthor{Raphael2019} \citeyear{Raphael2019}).
-HELP catalogue is a combination of many surveys and also includes galaxies observed in H-ATLAS fields identified using mostly visible and near-infrared bands and is complementary to H-ATLAS consisting mostly of far-infrared objects.
+In this paper, we present the first study of cross-correlation between \textit{Planck} CMB lensing potential \citep{Planck2020VIII} and galaxy catalogues from \textit{Herschel} Extragalactic Legacy Project (HELP; \citealt{Raphael2019,Raphael2021}).
+HELP catalogue is a combination of many surveys, mostly in visible and near-infrared bands, which also includes galaxies observed in \textit{Herschel} fields.
+As such it does not overlap with the H-ATLAS catalogue consisting mostly of far-infrared objects.
 The number of objects from the HELP catalogue in our study is orders of magnitude larger compared to the catalogue used by \cite{Bianchini2015} and \cite{Bianchini2016}.
-We also improve over previous studies which used the common area of sky between \textit{Planck} CMB lensing map and galaxy surveys, by implementing the expression outlined in Appendix \ref{apndx:covariance_matrix} and using full lensing potential map available from \textit{Planck} collaboration.

 We present the theoretical background in section \ref{sec:theory} and describe the \textit{Planck} lensing data and HELP data used in our study in section \ref{sec:data}.
 In section \ref{sec:methodology}, there are presented the procedure for estimation of power spectra and errors, as well as described our numerical setup employed for validation of the procedure.
-The method used for estimation of parameters is described in section \ref{sec:likeli}.
+The method used for the estimation of parameters is described in section \ref{sec:likeli}.
 Finally we present our results in section \ref{sec:results} with further discussions in section \ref{sec:discuss}.
 At last, we summarise our results in section \ref{sec:summary}.

 In this paper, we adopt the flat $\Lambda$CDM cosmology with best-fit \textit{Planck} + \textit{WP} + highL + lensing cosmological parameters, as described in \cite{Planck2020VI}.
 Here, \textit{WP} refers to \textit{WMAP} polarisation data at low multipoles, highL is the high resolution CMB data from Atacama Cosmology Telescope (ACT) and South Pole Telescope (SPT) and lensing refers to the inclusion of \textit{Planck} CMB lensing data in the parameter likelihood.